39 Weeks Pregnant

 How big is baby at 39 weeks?

-At 39 weeks pregnant, baby is as big as a pumpkin.
-Your 39-week fetus measures about 20 inches long and likely weighs between 7.5 and 8 pounds.
+At 39 weeks pregnant, baby is as big as a field-trip pumpkin.
+Your 39-week fetus measures is close to 20 inches long and likely weighs between 7.5 and 8 pounds.
 Suffice it to say, baby is crowded inside your 39 weeks pregnant belly.

 39 weeks pregnant is how many months?

 No surprise here: 39 weeks pregnant is nine months pregnant.
 Next week, you’ll wrap up this final month of pregnancy and reach your due date (that is, if you don’t go into labor this week).
-This is exciting!
+Can you handle the suspense?!

 39 week ultrasound

-A 39 weeks pregnant ultrasound and non-stress test might be in order to check on baby’s well-being—especially if you’re 39 weeks pregnant with twins.
-After seeing the results of these two tests, your doctor might say everything looks a-okay, or they might recommend an early delivery.
+At 39 weeks pregnant, an ultrasound and non-stress test might be in order to check on baby’s well-being—especially if you’re 39 weeks pregnant with twins.
+After seeing the results of these two tests, your doctor might say everything looks fine, or they might recommend an early delivery.

 Typical 39 weeks pregnant symptoms—the ones that aren’t signs that labor is happening now—are similar to what you’ve been experiencing the past few weeks.
 Most are signs that labor will happen soon, though.
-This includes:
+These include:

 Braxton Hicks contractions